coiby/WuGroup/installing_lammps.md

 Or you can install pre-built binary RPMs(SEE [Pre-built binary RPMs for Fedora/RedHat/CentOS/openSUSE ](http://lammps.sandia.gov/download.html#rpm))

 Notes:
 1. When you download LAMMPS source files from the SVN or Git repositories, no packages are pre-installed.
-You can run `make yes-packageName` or `make yes-all` to install make packages.
+You can run `make yes-packageName` to install a required package or `make yes-all` to install make packages.

 ## Missing full atom style